hibbitts-design/docsify-open-publishing-starter-kit/README.md

 ![ Docsify Open Publishing Page Ready for Embedding](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-op-ready-for-embedding.png)
 _Figure 2.
 Docsify Open Publishing page ready for embedding or linking as standalone content_

-The optional ‘standalone’ (all lowercase) URL parameter hides a site’s sidebar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams or being displayed in an existing or new Browser tab.
-The parameter 'embedded' is supported as an alias for `standalone`.
+The optional ‘embedded’ (all lowercase) URL parameter hides a site’s sidebar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams or being displayed in an existing or new Browser tab.
+The parameter 'standalone' is supported as an alias for `embedded`.

 To only display Docsify page content, add the following to a Docsify page URL: